neo4j-partners/azure-resource-manager-neo4j/simple/README.md

     ./deploy.sh <RESOURCE_GROUP_NAME>

-When complete the template prints the URLs to access Couchbase Server and Couchbase Sync Gateway.
+When complete the template prints the URLs to access Neo4j.

 ## Deleting a Deployment
 To delete your deployment you can either run the command below or use the GUI in the [Azure Portal](https://portal.azure.com).